To use a document from Senegal in the Netherlands, you must first have it legalised by the Senegalese Ministry of Foreign Affairs.

 - Your document must be original and complete.
-If the document refers to other documents or annexes, these must be included.
+If it refers to other documents or annexes, these must be included.

-You can get this document from the civil status records office in the municipality where the birth was registered.
+You can get an official copy of a birth certificate (copie littérale de l’acte de naissance) from the civil status records office of the municipality that registered the birth.

-A ‘bulletin de naissance’ or an ‘extrait de naissance’ will not be accepted in the Netherlands.
+A ‘bulletin de naissance’ or an ‘extrait de naissance’ is not accepted in the Netherlands.